Fired Fox News Host Ed Henry and More Accused of Sexual Misconduct in Graphic Lawsuit - E! Online

 Areu also alleged in the filing that Carlson, Hannity, Kurtz and political analyst Caldwell, in addition to Henry, sexually harassed her on multiple occasions.

 Each woman claimed that Fox News was aware Henry "had engaged in sexual misconduct as far back as early 2017," but failed to prevent further acts of sexual violence against female staff.
+A Fox News spokesperson denied this accusation in a statement to E!
+News: "There were not sexual harassment claims against Ed Henry at Fox News prior to Jennifer Eckhart's claim on June 25, 2020."

 As a result, Eckhart is suing Fox and Henry for violations of federal sex-trafficking laws, New York state and city human rights laws, and for gender-motivated violence under New York City's administrative code.
 Likewise Areu is suing Henry and Fox News on the same grounds, except for the sex trafficking violations.